huangjun604/zendesk_search/README.md

 ### Robustness

 This project will check every user inputs.
+Inputs allows full term or prefix.
+For example: `external_id` and `exte` are both allowed in User search and will search the term `external_id`

-If the input is valid, it will show errors and prompt the valid inputs, for example:
+If the input is invalid, it will show errors and prompt the valid inputs, for example:

 ```
 > Select 1) User or 2) Organization or 3) Ticket